Table of contents

 Enable integration between Workload Security Scanner and SAP NetWeaver

 1. Purchase Scanner for your Workload Security account.
-When the order is complete, you will be able to see Scanner in your Workload Security console.
+When the order is complete, you are able to see Scanner in your Workload Security console.
 To check whether or not Scanner is enabled, open the Computer or Policy editor and go to Settings.
 You should see a Scanner tab.

-2. Check the Supported features by platform page to see which operating systems support Scanner.
+2. Check Supported features by platform to see which operating systems support Scanner.

 4. Add the SAP server to Workload Security and activate the agent on the SAP server.
 See Add the SAP server to Workload Security and activate the agent.